apsun/RemotePreferences/README.md

 SharedPreferences prefs = new RemotePreferences(context, authority, prefName, true);
 ```

-Now, if the preference provider cannot be accessed, an exception will be
+Now, if the preference provider cannot be accessed, a
-thrown.
-You can handle this by wrapping your preference accesses in a
+`RemotePreferenceAccessException` will be thrown.
+You can handle this by
-try-catch block:
+wrapping your preference accesses in a try-catch block:

 ```Java
 int intValue;